 What are the Chichen Itza opening hours?

-Chichen Itza hours are from 8 AM to 4:30 PM daily.
+Chichen Itza is open daily from 8 AM to 4:30 PM.

 How much is the Chichen Itza entrance fee?